 3. Stay current.
 It takes time for government agencies (like OSHA) and private groups (like the NFPA) to research and report on electrical innovations and new best practices.
 It can take anywhere from three years to a decade for new electrical safety guidelines to be researched, approved, published, distributed, and implemented by the industry.

 That’s why it’s important for you to read industry publications, take classes, and attend industry events to ensure you’re leveraging the latest innovations in your business.
-Check out our list of resources that will help you stay up-to-date on industry trends.

 4. Talk with experts.
 Electrical equipment supply businesses help clients solve problems all the time.
 They’re aware of all the latest electrical supplies and equipment and how to use these things effectively.
 The experts who work for quality suppliers are a great source of information on how you can move beyond industry standards and guidelines to run your operation at optimal levels.